willjduncan/exuberant-peaches/README.md

 ## Credits

-The coding boot camp Professional README Guide found at https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide was used as a template for this README.
  The license was picked from [https://choosealicense.com/](https://choosealicense.com/).The WHEN/THEN section of this README was based off the project assignment Acceptance Criteria.
 Most influence was taken from Oh Snap of Module 20 and activity 4 of Module 20's in-class assignments.
 Many features were also translated from my original Professional Portfolio of Challenge 2.
 Stack Overflow, MDN Web Docs, W3, and Google were critical to our success.
-The icons in the footer were taken from flaticon: [https://www.flaticon.com/](https://www.flaticon.com/free-icons/book).
-They were designed by Roundicons Premium and Pixel Buddha.
-Images were for Budget Tracker and Pizza Hunt were taken from Pixabay.
+The icons in the footer and for the tab were taken from flaticon: [https://www.flaticon.com/](https://www.flaticon.com/free-icons/book).
+They were designed by Roundicons Premium, Pixel Buddha and Freepik.
+Images were for Budget Tracker were taken from Pixabay.